-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel 39 Discharges to Impaired Waters Without App proved TMDLs - Part I.C.2.b.(ii) Not Included in NOI 40 permittee discharges directly into an impaired water body without an approved TMDL, the permittee shall Part I.C.2.b.(iii) - The Rio Grande impairments are listed on the EPA Annual Report Summary Form, pages 1-2.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule 39 Discharges to Impaired Waters Without Approved TM Not Included in NOI 40 According to the requirements in Part I.C.2.b.(ii) , if the permittee discharges directly into an impaired water body without an approved TMDL, the permittee shall perform the following activities (described in sections below).
 The Tijeras Arroyo upstream of the Four Hills Bridge is impaired for nutrient/eutrophication.
 The Tijeras Arroyo upstream of the Four Hills Bridge is all privately owned land.
 AMAFCA's operation and maintenance authority and access to the Tijeras Arroyo terminate at the Four Hills Bridge.
-Therefore, there are no requirements in this SWMP to comply with the activities and schedules related to Impairment for Nutrients in Table 1.b in Part I.C.2.b.(iii).
+Therefore, there are no requirements in this SWMP to comply with the activities and schedules related to Impairment for Nutrients in Table 1.b in Part I.C.2.b.(iii) .
 AMAFCA does monitor for nutrients through its Wet Weather Monitoring Program, see Table 10 of the SWMP.
-Endangered Species Act (ESA) section - Part I.C.3.
-The SWMP section for Part I.C.3 describes the proposed plan and measurable goals. • Impairment for PCBs is addressed in Compliance with Water Quality Standards - PCBs - Part I.C.1.e.
-The SWMP section for Part I.C.1.e describes the proposed plan and measurable goals. • Impairment for Temperature is addressed in Program Lead: AMAFCA's Stormwater Quality Engineer Not Included in NOI 41 A. Determine whether the MS4 may be a source of the pollutant(s) of concern by referring to the CWA §303(d) list and then determining if discharges from the MS4 would be likely to contain the pollutant(s) of concern at levels of concern.
-The evaluation of CWA §303(d) list parameters should be carried out based on an analysis of existing data (e.g., IDDE Program) conducted within the permittee's jurisdiction.
+Species Act (ESA) section - Part I.C.3.
+The SWMP section for Part I.C.3 describes the proposed plan and measurable goals.
+Impairment for PCBs is addressed in Compliance with Water Quality Standards - PCBs - Part I.C.1.e.
+The SWMP section for Part I.C.1.e describes the proposed plan and measurable goals.
+Impairment for Temperature is addressed in Compliance with Water Quality Standards - Temperature - Part I.C.1.f.
+The SWMP Not Included in NOI 41 of concern by referring to the CWA §303(d) list and then determining if discharges from the MS4 would be likely to contain the pollutant(s) of concern at levels of concern.
+The evaluation of CWA §303(d) list parameters should be carried out based on an Part 1.C.2.b.(ii).(a) - Most of the impaired pollutants of concern are specifically addressed in other sections of the SWMP.
+Please refer to: Dissolved Oxygen and Endangered Species Act (ESA) section - Part 1.C.3; PCBs are addressed in Compliance with Water Quality Standards - PCBs - Part 1.C.1.e; and Temperature is addressed in Compliance with Water Quality Standards - Temperature - Part 1.C.1.f.
+Compliance monitoring (Part III.A) includes Gross Alpha testing.
+The testing will allow the CMC to determine the background level relative to stormwater discharges.
+Future assessment related to this impairment will be based on results of those samples.
 Dissolved Oxygen is addressed in the Endangered Species Act (ESA) section - Part I.C.3.
 PCBs are addressed in Compliance with Water Quality Standards - PCBs - Part I.C.1.e.
 Temperature is addressed in Compliance with Water Quality Standards - Temperature - Part I.C.1.f.
-Compliance monitoring (Part III.A) includes Gross Alpha testing.
-Future assessment and strategies related to this Program Lead: AMAFCA's Stormwater Quality Engineer